devshorts/MessageHandler/README.md

     Console.WriteLine()
 ```

-Since the `processNodesFunc` execution will return a `bool option` if it processed everything or not
+Since the `processNodesFunc` execution will return a `bool option` if it processed everything or not.
+If it passes then we dispatch an event to the `chainCompletedEvent` handler that we can catch elsewhere.

 ===
 Maybe Monad